 - A letter from your allergist stating that he/she will allow you to receive your injections in the Barton College Health Center and that you must remain under observation by the Health Center staff for 10-20 minutes after receiving your injection

 Will parents be notified if a student is receiving health or counseling services?

-Parents are not notified if a student is seen in the Health Center unless the student requests parental notification or if the student has a serious injury or illness.
+Parents are not notified if a student is seen in the Health Center unless the student requests parental notification or if the student has a serious injury or illness or poses a danger to self or others.
 It is the student’s responsibility to notify parents of deviations from normal health.
 The Health Center staff will speak with parents about a student’s health or counseling issues if the student has given consent.

 What happens if a student is sick and cannot study or attend class?